nnminhtan/AWS-Workshop/content/2-preparation/2.3-Create-an-IAM-user-for-Testing/_index.md

    - Leaves the rest unchanged, click the **Create policy**.
 This should take you back to the **Policy** Interface.

 {{% notice info %}}
-In real life scenario the authors recommend using [Service control policies (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)
+In real life scenario the author recommend using [Service control policies (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)
 {{% /notice %}}

 3. Create a **Group**